code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 A [Tasklet](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html){:target="_blank"} is in fact a simple interface that has one method: `execute()`.
 A `Step` calls this method repeatedly until it either finishes or throws an exception.

-Spring Batch contains a number of implementations of the `Tasklet` interface.
+The Spring Batch framework contains some implementations of the `Tasklet` interface.
 One of them is a "chunk oriented processing" `Tasklet`.
 If you look at the [ChunkOrientedTasklet](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/item/ChunkOrientedTasklet.html){:target="_blank"} you can see it implements the `Tasklet` interface.

 _So let's recap the above:_